mavlink/mavlink-devguide/en/services/component_information.md

 ## File Compression

-Component information files may be **.xz** compressed (this is recommended when files are hosted on the device).
+Component information files may be **.xz** compressed (this is recommended for files that are hosted on the device).

+> **Note** The prototype implementation generates and compresses component information files at build time.
+  No compression library is required within the flight stack itself.

+<span></span>
 > **Warning** Systems that *request* component information **must** support extraction of **.xz**-compressed JSON files.

 <span></span>